Helaman99/Politick/SRS.md

 Players can get coins by

-* playing games --> 5 coins per match
+* playing games --> 5 coins per match, or 1 coin for every minute spent in the match (this is incase someone quits or is kicked).

 * referring other players --> 15 coins per referral